-Design and development of a website or other public education resource involves educating a community group about a contemporary issue that students have identified, studied and researched.
+The design and development of a website or other public education resource involves educating a community group about a contemporary issue that students have identified, studied and researched.
 Not only do students investigate the often conflicting explanations and viewpoints, they also consider the needs and motivations of the community in relation to the issue.

 Workplace or community placements require students to draft, negotiate and establish their own learning outcomes that are congruent with the learning objectives of the unit, and that reflect their context.
 Students then gather validated evidence that they have achieved the learning outcomes.

 Forensic problems can be set across a range of disciplines.
-In the sciences, they may be based on scenarios that require students to gather, record and analyse materials for their normal bench work laboratory education.
+In the sciences, they may be based on scenarios that require students to gather, record and analyse materials for their normal bench-work laboratory education.
 Student groups may have to report or receive findings in relation to another group of students.
 This requires multiple levels of systematic organisation, teamwork and communication.

 Forensic problem-solving can be combined with dramatisations such as court cases, where results and conclusions are argued and defended.
 In this way, the routine laboratory skills that are learned and developed derive greater meaning from the "big picture" setting and real-life interest established by the scenario.